Ahmed Nimal: Career

 Later in 2010, Nimal appeared in a small role in Veeraana as a government official who witness the confess of a murderer.
 Directed by Yoosuf Shafeeu, it deals with child sexual abuse.
 The film received mixed to positive reviews from critics; praising the writer and director for touching a condemnatory topic though criticizing its "over-the-top melodrama".
 Having a strong buzz prior its release, the film was proved to be a commercial success.
 He next reunited with Niuma Mohamed in his horror film The Three, which received negative reviews from critics and was declared to be a box office disaster.
 The duo next collaborated in Niuma Mohamed's directorial debut drama film Niuma (2010) alongside an ensemble cast including Mohamed, Yoosuf Shafeeu, Sheela Najeeb, Mohamed Manik, Aminath Rasheedha and Abdulla Muaz.
 He played the cruel father who sexually abuses his own daughter.
 He considered his role to be the most inhumane role he has portrayed so far.
 Upon release, the film was met with widespread critical acclaim specifically complimenting the performance of actors and its dialogues.
-Being able to screen over thirty housefull shows of the film, it was declared a Mega-Hit at box office, and the highest grossing Maldivian release of the year.
+Being able to screen over thirty full-house shows of the film, it was declared a Mega-Hit at box office, and the highest grossing Maldivian release of the year.
 The film fetched him a Best Actor nomination at both, 2nd Maldives Film Awards and 6th Gaumee Film Awards.

 In 2012, Nimal played a rich father in Ravee Farooq-directed romantic drama film Mihashin Furaana Dhandhen alongside Niuma Mohamed, Mohamed Manik and Ali Seezan.
 Upon release, the film received mixed response from critics while his performance was recognised positively.
 Ahmed Nadheem of Haveeru noted the film as "the best Maldivian melodramatic film" he had seen in the past two years, though displeased with its similarities between two Bollywood films.
 His portrayal of Asim in the film resulted in a Gaumee Film Award nomination for Best Supporting Actor.

 In 2013, Nimal featured in Ali Shifau-directed horror film Fathis Handhuvaruge Feshun 3D which serves as a prequel to Fathis Handhuvaru (1997) starring Reeko Moosa Manik and Niuma Mohamed in lead roles.
 It was based on a story by Ibrahim Waheed, Jinaa: Fathis Handhuvaruge Feshun (2009), which itself is a prequel to the story Fathishandhuvaru (1996) written by himself which was later adapted to a film by same name in 1997.
 The film was marketed as being the first 3D release for a Maldivian film and the first release derived from spin-off.
 He played the role of Naseem, a spell maker.
 Upon release the film received generally negative reviews from critics.
 Ahmed Nadheem from Haveeru Daily wrote: "Nimal stands on top of the supporting cast playing a hungry man doing spells".